 Germantown is a somewhat small village located in the state of Ohio.
-With a population of 5,503 people and two constituent neighborhoods, Germantown is the 247th largest community in Ohio.
+With a population of 5,519 people and two constituent neighborhoods, Germantown is the 247th largest community in Ohio.

-Being a small village, Germantown does not have a public transit system used by locals to get to and from work.
+Germantown is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Germantown citizens is a little higher than the average for US cities and towns: 22.88% of adults in Germantown have at least a bachelor's degree.